matiasleandronunez/TrelloCoreTest/README.md

 Features API and UI testing from the same project.

-Project uses RestSharp, Selenium, Specflow, NUnit
+Project uses RestSharp, Selenium, Appium, Specflow, NUnit

 Once cloned, and after setting the credentials in the environmentconfig.json file, the solution can be run directly from Visual Studio 2019.

-Updated on 21 Nov 2020.
-Tested with Chrome 87.
+Updated on 31 Jan 2021.
 All dependencies installed from NuGet for easy management.

 # Credentials Cofiguration